CoopHive/Apiary/docs/design.md

 Nodes can run their own directory services and call `registerServiceProvider` and any other node can change which directory services they trust.

-TODO: how do directory serices get paid? (is this v2 protocol?)
+Question: how do directory serices get paid? (is this v2 protocol?)

 ## solver